Good Content!

 - Describe a sportsperson that you admire.

-- Describe your favorite sport.
+- Describe your favourite sport.

 - Describe a water sport.

-Here are a few questions related to everyone’s favourite topic ‘social media’.
+Here are a few questions related to everyone’s favourite topic, ‘social media’.

 - Describe a person you follow on social media.